Conference schedule

 Concurrent sessions

 Connect with your colleagues in a casual setting for informal dialogue on a topic of mutual interest.
-Choose a topic, time, place, and invite others!
+Choose a roundtable discussion that aligns with your role, exchange new ideas, and create lasting connections that extend far beyond this week!

 5:30 – 7 pm